Elango-Sagravia/presidential/outstatic/content/policies/privacy-policy.md

 **1. Information We Collect**

-1.1 Personal Information
+**1.1 Personal Information**

 We may collect personal information that you voluntarily provide to us when you register on the Website, subscribe to our newsletter, respond to a survey, fill out a form, or otherwise enter information on our Website.
 This information may include:

-- Browser type

-- Operating system
+\- Name

+\- Email address

+\- Phone number

-- IP address
+\- Mailing address

-- Pages viewed

-- Time and date of visits

-- Location data

-- Web or mobile access details

-- Browser and device type

-- Other anonymous statistical data involving your use of the Website

 In compliance with the CAN-SPAM Act, all emails sent from us will clearly state who the email is from and provide clear information on how to contact the sender.
 In addition, all email messages will also contain concise information on how to remove yourself from our mailing list so that you receive no further email communication from us.

-1.2 Non-Personal Information
+**1.2 Non-Personal Information**

 We may also collect non-personal information about you automatically when you access or use the Website.
 This information may include:

-- Browser type
+\- Browser type

-- Operating system
+\- Operating system

-- IP address
+\- IP address

-- Pages viewed
+\- Pages viewed

-- Time and date of visits
+\- Time and date of visits

+\- Location data

+\- Web or mobile access details

+\- Browser and device type

-- Other anonymous statistical data involving your use of the Website
+\- Other anonymous statistical data involving your use of the Website

 **2. How We Use Your Information**

 We use the information we collect to:

-- Provide and manage our newsletter services.
+\- Provide and manage our newsletter services.

-- Personalize your experience on our Website and newsletters.
+\- Personalize your experience on our Website and newsletters.

-- Improve our Website, newsletter content, and overall user experience.
+\- Improve our Website, newsletter content, and overall user experience.

-- Communicate with you about updates, offers, promotions, or other information related to our newsletters and services.
+\- Communicate with you about updates, offers, promotions, or other information related to our newsletters and services.

-- Monitor and analyze usage, behavior, and trends to improve our Website, newsletter offerings, and services.
+\- Monitor and analyze usage, behavior, and trends to improve our Website, newsletter offerings, and services.

-- Detect, prevent, and address technical issues, fraud, or illegal activities.
+\- Detect, prevent, and address technical issues, fraud, or illegal activities.

-- Comply with legal obligations and enforce our policies where necessary.
+\- Comply with legal obligations and enforce our policies where necessary.

-- Conduct research and analysis to understand user preferences better and optimize our content.
+\- Conduct research and analysis to understand user preferences better and optimize our content.

 **3. Sharing Your Information**

 We do not sell or rent your personal information to third parties.
 We may share your information with:

-- Service Providers: Third-party vendors who help us operate our Website and provide our newsletter services, subject to confidentiality agreements.
+**Service Providers:** Third-party vendors who help us operate our Website and provide our newsletter services, subject to confidentiality agreements.

-- Legal Requirements: If required by law or in response to valid requests by public authorities (e.g., a court or government agency).
+**Legal Requirements:** If required by law or in response to valid requests by public authorities (e.g., a court or government agency).

-- Business Transfers: In the event of a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of that transaction.
+**Business Transfers:** In the event of a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of that transaction.

 **4. Data Security**